-Through the Arctic Waters Pollution Prevention Act (AWPPA) of 1970, the Government of Canada through Marine Safety, a branch of Transport Canada enforces its responsibility for ensuring navigation in Arctic waters is conducted to preserve and protect the sensitive northern ecosystem.
-Under the AWPPA there are several regulations that affect vessel navigation in the Arctic.
+Through the Arctic Waters Pollution Prevention Act, the Government of Canada through Marine Safety, a branch of Transport Canada enforces its responsibility for ensuring navigation in Arctic waters is conducted to preserve and protect the sensitive northern ecosystem.
+The regulations under this Act affect vessel navigation in the Arctic.